smash-96/FireArm-Person-Detector/README.md

 - openCV

-You will need an additional `yolo.h5` package to run the program.
-This package supports the code written for person detection.
+You will need two additional packages to run the program.
+The first one is`yolo.h5` package which supports the code written for person detection.
 This package is available for download from [here](https://github.com/OlafenwaMoses/ImageAI/releases/download/1.0/yolo.h5).

-The custom trained package for Fire arm detection can be downloaded from [here]().
+The second one is my own custom trained package for Fire arm's or guns detection that can be downloaded from [here](https://drive.google.com/drive/folders/1jI6bMrIxsNYqv1nG9vCc7A8GEP2dxsUo?usp=sharing).
 Keep it in the same directory as the `detector.py` file.

 ## Run the program